NBRI Comment Reports consist of verbatim responses to open-ended survey questions.

 Text Analytics Reports are generated using artificial neural networking and managed machine learning to extract the most meaningful information from responses to open-ended questions.
 These responses undergo sentiment and word frequency analysis to identify the highest impact themes, and determine the ratios of positive, negative, and neutral/mixed comments for each theme.
 In combination with the Comment Reports, this analysis provides color and context to the hard data of the quantitative analyses presented in the Data Reports and Executive Summary.

 One or more open-ended questions may also be included in the survey to identify any themes that may have been omitted so that future surveys can be modified before subsequent deployments.
 For instance, “Benefits” may be a common theme, and “Health Insurance” may be a salient aspect of the theme that was not included in the survey.
 NBRI’s text analytics are most helpful in this endeavor.

-Upon request, proper names and profanity may be removed, and comments may be sorted by any demographic used to sort the quantitative survey data in the data reports, such as division, business unit, or department.
+Upon request, proper names and profanity may be removed from the verbatim comment reports, and comments may be sorted by any demographic used to sort the quantitative survey data in the Data Reports, such as division, business unit, or department.